Originate/guide/story.md

 ### PM Toolkit - Epics and Stories

-**Product Management is often less about feature design and more about ensuring the whole is greater than the sum of it’s parts.**

 **Epics contextualize and group requests:**
 * PMs are problem-solvers of Epics, developers are problem-solvers of stories
 * 80% of prioritization should be done at the Epic level
 * More than just a collection of stories, Epics should holistically solve a problem YOU identify

 **Storywriting is your best friend:**
-* Forces you to think through and document every detail of every feature as the story matures
+* Storywriting fleshes out the details as the story matures
 * Uncover edge cases not immediately obvious
 * Developers should only bother you if they have questions or are confused
 * AC can be negotiable